directive0/picorderOS/README.md

 At present PicorderOS supports a number of displays, sensors, and inputs.
 The user can mix and match their desired picorder load out using the configure object contained in objects.py.

 ## Requirements:
-Picorder.py uses a number of modules to operate, specifically:
+PicorderOS uses a number of modules to operate, specifically:
 - Pygame
 - Luma.lcd
 - Adafruit Blinka